jshawl/peanut-butter-and-jelly/08-single-page-web-apps/express_routing/readme.md

 ## Exercise: The Bowling Game (45 min)

 https://github.com/ga-dc/bowling_game_express
+^^ will review this next to verify solution / check out readme.

 - At 10 min: You have reviewed the project.
 Have a handle on dependencies and routes.
 You've run "mocha -w" and you've seen that your app doesn't fare too well. :)  Working on "gutter game".
 - At 30 min: "gutter game", "single pin game", and "partial game, no closed frames" work.